-- 113. Spatial management measures shall be selected on the basis of the following criteria: - (a) physical, chemical and biological effects over time, including - (i) changes in ambient water quality in various sub-areas of the management area; - (ii) effects of changes in ambient water quality or physical disturbance on components of the ecosystem, as well as users of the ecosystem services of the management area; - (iii) effects on biologically or ecologically important areas; - (iv) ecosystem effects external to the management area; - (b) ecologically or biologically significant marine areas, including - (i) areas containing either unique, rare or endemic species, populations or communities, and unique, rare or distinct habitats
+- 111. Spatial management measures shall be selected on the basis of the following criteria: - (a) physical, chemical and biological effects over time, including - (i) changes in ambient water quality in various sub-areas of the management area; - (ii) effects of changes in ambient water quality or physical disturbance on components of the ecosystem, as well as users of the ecosystem services of the management area;

-- or ecosystems and unique or unusual geomorphologic or oceanographic features; - (ii) areas of special importance for life history stages of species, that is to say, areas required for a population to survive and thrive; - (iii) areas containing habitats for the survival and recovery of endangered, threatened, declining species or with significant assemblages of such species; - (iv) areas containing a relatively high proportion of sensitive habitats, biotopes (small, uniform environments occupied by a community of organisms) or species that are functionally fragile (highly susceptible to degradation or depletion by human activity or by natural events) or with slow recovery; - (v) areas containing species, populations or communities with comparatively higher natural biological productivity; - (vi) areas containing comparatively higher diversity of ecosystems, habitats, communities, or species, or with higher genetic diversity; - (vii) areas with a comparatively higher degree of naturalness as a result of the lack of, or low level of, human-induced disturbance or degradation; - (c) economic effects and their distribution, including - (i) direct benefits, values of products and services produced from the ocean, and the distribution of benefits; - (ii) direct costs of ocean products and services produced and the distribution of costs; - (iii) administrative costs; - (iv) indirect benefits associated with ocean products and services produced;
+- (iii) effects on biologically or ecologically important areas; - (iv) ecosystem effects external to the management area; - (b) ecologically or biologically significant marine areas, including - (i) uniqueness or rarity areas containing either unique (the only one of its kind) or rare (occurs only in few locations) or endemic (unique to a particular geographic location) species, populations or communities, and unique, rare or distinct habitats or ecosystems, and/or unique or unusual geomorphologic or oceanographic features; - (ii) special importance for life history stages of species areas required for a population to survive and thrive; - (iii) importance for threatened, endangered or declining species and habitats, areas containing habitats for the survival and recovery of endangered, threatened, declining species, or with significant assemblages of such species; - (iv) vulnerability, fragility, sensitivity or slow recovery areas containing a relatively high proportion of sensitive habitats, biotopes (small, uniform environments occupied by a community of organisms) or species that are functionally fragile (highly susceptible to degradation or depletion by human activity or by natural events) or with slow recovery; - (v) biological productivity areas containing species, populations or communities with comparatively higher natural biological productivity; - (vi) biological diversity areas containing comparatively higher diversity of ecosystems, habitats, communities, or species, or with higher genetic diversity;

-- (v) indirect costs associated with ocean products and services produced; - (d) administrative considerations, including - (i) simplicity; - (ii) effects on resources of implementing agencies; - (iii) retention of effectiveness under changing conditions; - (iv) ease of modification under changing conditions; - (e) timing considerations, including - (i) years before production of ocean products/services begin; - (ii) years before adverse or positive effects on ambient environmental quality begin to be measured; - (iii) time required to establish implementation incentive or institutional arrangement systems; - (f) political considerations, including - (i) priority in relation to implementation of strategies in other management areas; - (ii) degree to which strategy can be executed by a single agency rather than by multiple agencies; - (iii) impact on intergovernmental relations; - (iv) acceptability to public; - (v) legal issues; - (g) accuracy of estimates for analysis, including - (i) physical, chemical, biological and ecological effects; - (ii) benefits, direct and indirect, and their distribution; - (iii) costs, direct and indirect, and their distribution;

-- (h) resource use effects, including

-- (i) ocean space required;

-- (ii) cumulative effects on the environment; and

-- (i) feasibility of financing, including

-- (i) financial requirements for implementation;

-- (ii) sources of financing;

-- (iii) ability to pay.
+- (vii) naturalness areas with a comparatively higher degree of naturalness as a result of the lack of, or low level of, humaninduced disturbance or degradation; - (c) economic effects and their distribution, including - (i) direct benefits, values of products and services produced from the ocean, and the distribution of benefits; - (ii) direct costs of ocean products and services produced and the distribution of costs; - (iii) administrative costs; - (iv) indirect benefits associated with ocean products and services produced; - (v) indirect costs associated with ocean products and services produced; - (d) administrative considerations, including - (i) simplicity; - (ii) effects on resources of implementing agencies; - (iii) retention of effectiveness under changing conditions; - (iv) ease of modification under changing conditions; - (e) timing considerations, including - (i) years before production of ocean products/services begin; - (ii) years before adverse or positive effects on ambient environmental quality begin to be measured; - (iii) time required to establish implementation incentive or institutional arrangement systems;

+- (f) political considerations, including - (i) priority in relation to implementation of strategies in other management areas; - (ii) degree to which strategy can be executed by a single agency rather than by multiple agencies; - (iii) impact on intergovernmental relations; - (iv) acceptability to public; - (v) legal issues; - (g) accuracy of estimates for analysis, including - (i) physical, chemical, biological and ecological effects; - (ii) benefits, direct and indirect, and their distribution; - (iii) costs, direct and indirect, and their distribution; - (h) resource use effects, including - (i) ocean space required; - (ii) cumulative effects on the environment; - (i) feasibility of financing, including - (i) financial requirements for implementation; - (ii) sources of financing; - (iii) ability to pay.